jsk-ros-pkg/jsk_control/joy_mouse/README.md

 SUBSYSTEM=="input", MODE="666"
 ```

-And reboot your computer or re-plug your mouse.
+And restart udev by `sudo /etc/init.d/udev restart`, reboot your computer or re-plug your mouse.